BubaVV/phpmyadmin_sql_backup/README.md

 This is useful when your web hosting provider does not grant you access to a console (for `mysqldump`) but you want to automate the backup of your database (without having to manually use the browser).

-It has been tested with Python 3.4+ on Linux and Windows and the following versions of phpMyAdmin:
+It has been tested with Python 3.8 on Linux and the following versions of phpMyAdmin:
-`4.3.x - 4.8.x, 5.0.0`
+`5.2`

 _Note_: The web interface of phpMyAdmin may change in the future and break this script.
 Please file a bug report (including your version of phpMyAdmin) if you encounter this issue.